Care Level: Plays Hard to Get

-Use a pot with drainage. and place the roots and stem in damp, well-draining, moist potting soil mix and tamp down around the stem securing it.
+Use a pot with drainage. and place the roots and stem in damp, well-draining, moist potting soil mix and tamp down around the stem to secure.

 Place the stem at least 1-2 inches down into the soil.
-Set it in bright, indirect sunlight while they are rooting.
+Set them in bright, indirect sunlight while they are rooting.

 Check the moisture and humidity each day and add misting to keep the soil moist while the roots establish.